FOUNDERS AND DIRECTORS

 As his interests expanded to include dance, Manfred studied with Brigitta Herrmann and Hellmut Gottschild of Gruppe Motion Berlin, a Modern Dance Company, which evolved from the Mary Wigman School, Berlin.
 In 1967 he joined forces with Gruppe Motion as a dramaturge to create their first Multi Media Dance Theater work “Count Down for Orpheus”.
 In 1968 under the co-direction of Herrmann, Gottschild and Fischbeck, the company relocated to Philadelphia, changed its name to Group Motion Multi Media Dance Theater and established a new company, theater and workshop.
 The company received instant recognition at such places as the Judson Church in New York and the Jacobs Pillow Festival in Massachusetts and was invited to tour with the NEA Touring Program.
 In 1971 Gottschild left the company and founded Zero Moving Dance Company.
 In 1972 Herrmann and Fischbeck created the Group Motion Workshop as an outgrowth of their work with the company.
 The acclaimed workshop has toured nationally and abroad, traveling through Germany, France, Argentina, Japan, Barbados and Bermuda.
 While Brigitta Herrmann continued to co-direct the Group Motion Workshop, she founded Ausdruckstanz Dance Theater in 1989, leaving Manfred Fischbeck temporarily as the sole artistic/executive director of Group Motion Multi Media Dance Theater while continuing her role as co-director of the Group Motion Workshop.

-Choreographing, directing, performing and touring extensively with the the Group Motion Company since 1989, Manfred has received various grants and fellowships, among them the National Endowment for the Arts and the Pennsylvania Council on the Arts, the Pew Charitable Trusts PRDI and Dance Advance programs and other foundations.
+Choreographing, directing, performing and touring extensively with the the Group Motion Company since 1989, Manfred has received various grants, fellowships and residency awards from organizations such as: Pennsylvania Council of the Arts, and Dance Advance.
+Under his artistic directorship of Group Motion, he also received support from the National Endowment for the Arts, Pennsylvania Council on the Arts, the PRDI and Dance Advance programs from the Pew Charitable Trusts, the William Penn Foundation, and Independence Foundation, among others.

-Manfred has been an Artist in Residence at the Ballet Contemporaneo in San Martin, Buenos Aires, and has conducted residencies in Tokyo; Taipei, Taiwan; and Germany during the summers of 1993 – 2000 and more recently in 2009 at the Djerassi Resident Artist Program.
+Manfred has been an Artist in Residence at the Ballet Contemporaneo in San Martin, Buenos Aires, and has conducted residencies in Tokyo, Taipei, Taiwan, and Germany during the summers of 1993 – 2000 and more recently in 2009 at the Djerassi Resident Artist Program.
 Under Manfred’s artistic direction, Group Motion developed a body of over 40 dance theater works and a long history of collaboration and creation of new work with prominent national and international artists and arts organizations.
-The list includes visual artists Peter Rose, film (Philadelphia), Harold Jacobs, sculpture (France), Joseph Wong, architecture (China) and composers Phil Kline (New York), Andrea Clearfield (Philadelphia), Tim Motzer (Philadelphia) and Peter Price (Philadelphia) – to name a few, and leading dance artists and choreographers, including Brigitta Herrmann (Philadelphia), Carol Brown (London), Kenshi Nohmi and Akiko Kitamura (Japan), Oscar Araiz (Argentina), Masaki Iwana (Paris / Tokyo), Wally Cardona (New York) and Philadelphia locals Rennie Harris, Kun Yang Lin and Silvana Cardell.
+The list includes architect Joseph Wong, (China) and composers Phil Kline (New York), Andrea Clearfield (Philadelphia), Tim Motzer (Philadelphia) and Peter Price (Philadelphia) – to name a few, and leading dance artists and choreographers, including Carol Brown (London), Kenshi Nohmi and Akiko Kitamura (Japan), Oscar Araiz (Argentina), Masaki Iwana (Paris / Tokyo), Wally Cardona (New York) and Philadelphia locals Rennie Harris, Kun Yang Lin and Silvana Cardell.
 Recent collaborations include composer Andrea Clearfield, artist Maureen Drdak and Network for New Music (one of Philadelphia’s leading contemporary music ensembles) in the creation and performance of “Lung-Ta – the Windhorse,” composer Andrea Clearfield and Visual Artist / Writer Quintan Ana Wikswo in the creation and performance of “Schwarzer Tod and the Useless Eaters” and “Califia and the Trespassers,” and choreographer Susan Rethorst in the creation of “Then,” a new multi-media dance theater work.

 Manfred’s creative process has long incorporated technology and other artistic media as resources for imaginative material.
 He has integrated choreographic software with film and live dance and has utilized various interactive technologies (the Soundbeam – an interactive device translating movement into sound, compositional computer software programs, video) in projects and performances, providing new possibilities for both composition and choreography.
 Manfred’s poetry has been performed at the Live Arts/Fringe Festival and his musical compositions have been integrated into a wide variety of contexts from classes to workshops to performances and collaborations with other musicians, composers, dance artists and companies.